rant-lang/reference/src/runtime/formatters.md

 # Formatters

-Formatters passively apply various filters to program output.
+Rant can passively apply various filters to program output.

-Rant currently supports the following formatters:
+The following formatters are currently supported:

 * Capitalization
 * Numbers